-- (a) The market share of the ECAI; - (b) The revenues generated by the ECAI, and more in general financial resources of the ECAI - (c) Whether there is any pricing on the basis of the rating. - It is further stated in respect of credit assessments of securitisation positions that to be eligible for the purpose of Article 97(1) of the CRD, competent authorities shall be satisfied that an ECAI has a demonstrated ability in the area of securitisation which may be evidenced by a strong market acceptance.

-- 106. Evidence of widespread use in the market by investors, for example indicates that market participants have a favourable opinion of the credibility and reliability of the ECAI's credit assessments. - 107.
+- (a) market share of the ECAI; - (b) revenues generated by the ECAI, and more in general financial resources of the ECAI; - (c) whether there is any pricing on the basis of the rating. - (ca) in case at least two banks use the ECAI's individual credit assessment for bond issuing and/or assessing credit risks. - An ECAI credit assessment may be used to determine the risk weight of a securitisation position (Article 97(1) of the CRD) only if the competent authorities are satisfied that the ECAI has a demonstrated ability in the area of securitisation, which may be evidenced by a strong market acceptance. - 112.
+Evidence of widespread use in the market by investors, for example indicates that market participants have a favourable opinion of the credibility and reliability of the ECAI's credit assessments. - 113.
 The fact that the market regards an ECAI's credit assessments as credible and reliable may provide competent authorities with a significant degree of confidence as to the appropriateness of the credit assessments as the basis for capital requirement calculations under the Standardised and Securitisation Ratings Based Approaches.
-The greater the credibility and reliability, the higher this level of confidence is likely to be. - 108.
-Conversely, a lower degree of market standing means that competent authorities may themselves need to undertake a greater level of assessment before they can be satisfied that an ECAI fulfils the recognition requirements. - 109.
-The factors outlined in the boxed text above will be considered in the context of the market in which the ECAI is operating and in the context of which recognition is sought. - 110.
+The greater the credibility and reliability, the higher this level of confidence is likely to be. - 114.
+Conversely, a lower degree of market standing means that competent authorities may themselves need to undertake a greater level of assessment before they can be satisfied that an ECAI fulfils the recognition requirements.

+- 115. The factors outlined in the boxed text above will be considered in the context of the market in which the ECAI is operating and in the context of which recognition is sought. - 116.
 Competent authorities may also wish to consider other indicators of market credibility not mentioned in the CRD.
-For example, evidence that a large number of institutions plan to use an ECAI's credit assessments for regulatory capital purposes may be viewed as an indication of market credibility for the purpose of ECAI recognition.
+For example, evidence that a large number of institutions plan to use an ECAI's credit assessments for regulatory capital or other purposes may be viewed as an indication of market credibility for the purpose of ECAI recognition.